MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/toast-progress-bar.md

 > [!IMPORTANT]
 > **Requires Creators Update and 1.4.0 of Notifications library**: You must target SDK 15063 and be running build 15063 or higher to use progress bars on toasts.
 You must use version 1.4.0 or higher of the [UWP Community Toolkit Notifications NuGet library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) to construct the progress bar in your toast's content.

-A progress bar inside a toast can either be "indetermindate" (no specific value, animated dots indicate an operation is occurring) or "determinate" (a specific percent of the bar is filled, like 60%).
+A progress bar inside a toast can either be "indeterminate" (no specific value, animated dots indicate an operation is occurring) or "determinate" (a specific percent of the bar is filled, like 60%).

 > **Important APIs**: [NotificationData class](https://docs.microsoft.com/uwp/api/windows.ui.notifications.notificationdata), [ToastNotifier.Update method](https://docs.microsoft.com/uwp/api/Windows.UI.Notifications.ToastNotifier.Update), [ToastNotification class](https://docs.microsoft.com/uwp/api/Windows.UI.Notifications.ToastNotification)